saucelabs/sauce-docs/docs/mobile-apps/features/network-throttling.md

   </tbody>
 </table>

+Only specified parameters will undergo conditioning, allowing for flexibility in customizing network simulations to your precise testing needs.

 ## Predefined Network Profiles

-Funky list of predefined profiles with their specific network conditions in a table.
+The following table shows the predefined network profiles along with their corresponding parameter values supported on Sauce Labs:

 <table>
   <thead>